zxing-cpp/zxing-cpp/wrappers/dotnet/ZXingCpp/README.md

 ZXingCpp is a .NET wrapper for the C++ library [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp).

 It is an open-source, multi-format linear/matrix barcode image processing library implemented in C++.
-It was originally ported from the Java ZXing Library but has been developed further and now includes many improvements in terms of runtime and detection performance.
+It was originally ported from the Java ZXing library but has been developed further and now includes many improvements in terms of runtime and detection performance.